Filming & Still Photography

 Filming that involves the digital or film recording of a visual image or sound recording by a person, business, or other entity for a market audience.
 This includes recordings such as those used for a documentary, educational program, television or feature film, advertisement, or similar project.

-The NPS will no longer distinguish among different types of filming (commercial, non-commercial, news gathering).
 Low-impact filming activities in areas open to the public may occur without any advance notice to the NPS or the need to obtain a permit.

 “Low-impact” is defined as outdoor filming activities in areas open to the public (excluding areas managed as wilderness), consisting of groups of five persons or fewer, and involving equipment that will be carried at all times—except for small tripods used to hold cameras.

 Filming without a permit is prohibited in areas that are closed to the public.
 All activities in park areas—including filming—must comply with all visitor use regulations, including those prohibiting resource damage, protecting wildlife or mitigating audio disturbances, as well as any restrictions on visitor use in the park’s compendium, such as restrictions on the use of unmanned aircraft systems (drones).

 Non-low-impact filming activities require at least 10 days advance notice to the NPS by contacting the park directly.
 During this time, the superintendent will determine whether the filming activities will require a permit.
 Based upon the information provided, a permit may be required if necessary to:

 - allow for equitable allocation and use of facilities